 - Fruits contain natural sugar, called fructose.
 Your best bet is to avoid very ripe fruit, which is higher in fructose, and minimize your intake of high index items like watermelon, pineapple, mangos, papayas, and dried fruit.
 Berries, apricots, and apples are some of the lowest fruit on the index.

 - If you have to eat prepackaged foods, read labels carefully and watch for “hidden sugar.”
 To enhance flavor and increase shelf life, food manufacturers often add ingredients like high-fructose corn syrup or other artificial sweeteners to foods you would never expect them to be in, like salad dressings.

 - Avoid sodas—or “liquid candy,” as I call them—like the plague.
 They are full of added sweeteners and have no nutritional value whatsoever.

 - When possible, eat vegetables raw (onions and kale are two of my favorites).
 Raw, vegetables are packed with natural enzymes, antioxidants, minerals, and fiber.
 Cooking destroys some of this nutrient value.
 In fact, eating less cooked food—and eating less overall—are keys to success.

-For more on learning how to work with these diabetes food rules, as well as some great-tasting recipes, I highly recommend checking out two of my cookbooks: The Healing Kitchen and The Great Cholesterol Myth Cookbook.
+For more on learning how to work with these diabetes food rules, as well as some great-tasting recipes, I highly recommend checking out my Conquer Diabetes ebook.

 - Bajorek SA and Morello CM.
 Effects of dietary fiber and low glycemic index diet on glucose control in subjects with type 2 diabetes mellitus.
 Ann Pharmacother.
 2010 Nov;44(11):1786–92.